-A total of 45 participants took part in the field visit to the Plant One test facility, the majority of participants comprising salt and industry experts.
+A total of 45 participants took part in the field visit to the Plant One test facility, with most participants salt and industry experts.

 The Demineralised Water Plant pilot factsheet was developed in M24 by REVOLVE with the guidance of TU Delft and Evides, to disseminate to the attendees (see Annex).
 This factsheet is included in the online media kit, and was promoted in the press release on the pilot and visit.
-This factsheet will be updated by M43 pending the analysis of project results and will also be aligned with a press release on the final results.
+The final factsheet was updated in M54 to include the pilot results and were also included in the technology video developed in M54.